Is the Hoshin Kanri autocratic with a short-term view, or even blind?

 2. The deployment of objectives begins at the annual level

-Short-term vision and late participative mode: the definition of priorities and projects at the "n-1" level is limited by the year and therefore does not make it possible to define long-term projects; those responsible at the "n-1" level may not feel sufficiently involved to participate in the definition of long-term projects at their level
+- Short-term vision and late participatory mode: the definition of priorities and projects at the "n-1" level is limited by the year.
+Therefore it does not allow for the definition of long-term projects.
+Also, managers at the "n-1" level may not feel sufficiently involved to participate in the definition of long-term projects at their level

 3. An annual strategic review and a monthly tactical review

-In addition, an annual review is totally inappropriate, especially at the beginning of the deployment.
-For strategic or breakthrough horizons at three years, this means that one third of the time has passed.
-In the event of a problem, it is a considerable waste of time; moreover, it will be very difficult to modify the trajectory, not to mention the deployments that are already well advanced.
-The image of the program could be disastrous and the program could not recover.
+- In addition, an annual review is totally inappropriate, especially at the beginning of the deployment.
+For three-year strategic or breakthrough horizons, that means a third of the time has passed.
+If something goes wrong, this is a considerable loss of time.
+Moreover, it will be very difficult to change the trajectory, not to mention deployments that are already well advanced.
+The image of the program could be disastrous and the program would not be able to recover.

 *review of 50 websites or presentations; there are some variants, but very few include explicit analyses and deployment of longer-term objectives